vladinson009/host-tattoo/README.md

 ### in additional to Authenticated can:

-- Create tattoo (in Navigation)
+- `Create tattoo` (in Navigation)
-- Permission to delete/edit own tattoo but cant add ownt tattoo to wishlist(in Tattoo Details)
+- Permission to delete/edit own tattoo but cant add ownt tattoo to wishlist(in `Tattoo Details`)
-- Access own tattoo collection (in user dropdown menu)
+- Access own tattoo collection (in user dropdown menu => `My Portfolio`)
-- Access BOOK TIME messages from Authenticated Users sent to them ("My messages" in user dropdown menu)
+- Access BOOK TIME messages from Authenticated Users sent to them (`My messages` in user dropdown menu)

 ---